Training for Individual Contributors

 Certifications for IT security professionals.

-Cornell University has a Corporate Membership that covers members of the Cornell Staff that are in the role of AV Technology Support and Management and others that may have an interest in learning about Audio Visual Technologies.
+Cornell University maintains a Corporate Membership which covers members of Cornell staff in the role of AV Technology Support and Management and others that may have an interest in learning about audio-visual technologies.

 For information about eligibility or to be added to the Cornell roster contact:

 Andrew Page, CTS

 Assistant Director Video Engineering & Event Services, Cornell University

 Cornell Emerging Leaders Program

 The IT Emerging Leaders Program is geared toward individual contributors, technical leads, and front line managers who may or may not have direct reports.
 It focuses on foundational skills, such as leading without authority, building "presence," and communicating effectively.
 Participants also learn critical "toolbox" skills, such as meeting facilitation, process improvement, and coaching.
 Participation involves a one-year commitment and workshops are held on the Cornell campus.

 - Enroll in MOOCs (Massive Open Online Courses) via the various consortia.
 Cornell has joined edX to provide courses, but you can take free MOOCs through any provider: edX, Coursera, Udacity.